The deadline to apply for a Fall 2018 CBS Circle Guide paid facilitator position is Saturday, September 8 at 11:59 p.m.

 - Assist with the recruitment of peers into your group

-- **You must confirm that at least one other eligible CBS student (junior, senior, or transfer student) is planning to participate in your Circle this spring and include that student’s name and email address in the application.**
+- **You must confirm that at least one other eligible CBS student (junior, senior, or transfer student) is planning to participate in your Circle this fall and include that student’s name and email address in the application.**

 - Organize and facilitate group meetings

 - Circle Guides will collaborate with the participants in their Circle to choose a consistent weekly or every other week meeting day and time (minimum of one hour long)